thedatacrew/sqlserver-coding-standards/documentation/sqlstyle.guide.md

 [RowHashType1] [binary] (32) NOT NULL, -- SCD (Slowly Changing Dimension) Type 1 Changes Hash [RowHashType2] [binary] (32) NOT NULL, -- SCD (Slowly Changing Dimension) Type 2 Changes Hash
 ```
+- Use HASHBYTES & 'SHA2_256' as a minimum Hasing

 - The PrimaryKey must be first in the table followed by the Foreign Keys in alphabetical order. i.e. followed by the Business Key's in alphabetical order
 - Avoid GUID's as primary keys unless yoiu specifically require them.
 The performance as a clustered index isn't good.